 COST is often called upon to replicate unique surroundings.
 The barrel room at Founders Taproom in Detroit is no exception.
 The barrel room concept was inspired by the gypsum mining caves located 85 feet below Grand Rapids, MI.
 This is where Founders Brewing Company “barrel-age” their distinctive craft beers.
 The simulated rockwork walls, old whiskey barrels, and beautiful oak theme finishes provide patrons with the experience of being in an actual barrel-aging cave.

 COST’s Role in the Design of The Barrel Room

 ”Here at COST, there are so many unique projects we undertake, the Founders story was really interesting to me.
 Our work in the Taproom replicated an old gypsum mine, these mines are used for aging beer”, states Kris Arneson, COST’s project manager.
-“Whether it is a zoo, museum, aquarium, or a brew house, we are provided an amazing opportunity to learn about the spaces we replicate”, added Arneson.
+“Whether it is zoological parks, museums, aquariums, or a brew house, we are provided an amazing opportunity to learn about the spaces we replicate”, added Arneson.

 Photographs provided by Founders Brewing Company.